-Always disconnect the power cord before opening the instrument.
+Always disconnect the power cord and allow the instrument to sit unpowered for 10 minutes before opening the instrument.
+This will allow any internal stored charge to discharge.

 There are no user-adjustable internal circuits.
 For repairs other than fuse replacement, please contact Avtech (info@avtechpulse.com) to arrange for the instrument to be returned to the factory for repair.